dsw7/MetAromatic/README.md

 ## Running batch jobs and MongoDB integration
 > [!NOTE]
-> This section assumes a host is running MongoDB and familiarity with the MongoDB suite of products.
+> This section assumes a host is running MongoDB [^2] and familiarity with the MongoDB suite of products.

-This software is normally used for large scale Protein Data Bank mining efforts and stores the results in a MongoDB database (https://www.mongodb.com/).
+This software is normally used for large scale Protein Data Bank mining efforts and stores the results in a MongoDB database.
 To get started, prepare a batch file of PDB codes to scan.
 A batch file can be a regular text file consisting of delimited PDB codes:
 ```
 1xak, 1uw7, 2ca1, 1qz8, 2fxp, 2fyg, 2cme, 6mwm, spam
 ```